-See the circled area on the right for a close-up.
-Note that the Potomac River has eroded a wide swath though the soft limestones of the Great Valley west of the Blue Ridge, but has carved only a narrow channel as it cuts through the harder igneous bedrock of the mountains.
+The circled area on the right offers a close-up.
+The Potomac River has eroded a wide swath though the soft limestone of the Great Valley west of the Blue Ridge, but has carved only a narrow channel as it cuts through the harder igneous bedrock of the mountains.

 The darker green squiggle to the right of Harper's Ferry is the path of the Potomac River.
-You can trace in the topography where it flows from its headwaters in the Appalachians to the river mouth, where the Potomac disappears as a river and the water flows into the Chesapeake Bay.
+The variations of color illustrating the topography show where it flows from its headwaters in the Appalachians towards the river mouth.
+There the Potomac River disappears as a river, based on how humans have distinguished "river vs. "bay," and the water flows into the Chesapeake Bay.

-Box 2 shows that the junction of the Rappahannock and the Rapidan rivers is also evident.
-If you look at a different DEM, then compare to the DeLorme Atlas and Gazetteer, you can also identify the channels of Potomac Creek and Accokeek Creek, between Aquia Creek and the Rappahannock River.
+Box 2 shows that junction of the Rappahannock and the Rapidan rivers.
 The asterisk notes the location of Fredericksburg.
-Another quick peek at the atlas or the state highway map, and you can determine if the I-95 bridge over the Rappahannock is to the east or west of that asterisk...
+Viewing different DEM's and the DeLorme Atlas and Gazetteer can help reveal the channels of Potomac Creek and Accokeek Creek between Aquia Creek and the Rappahannock River, and whether the I-95 bridge over the Rappahannock is to the east or west of that asterisk.

-Box 3 shows the channel of the James River through the Piedmont, from the Blue Ridge to the Fall Line.
+Box 3 on the "Color Shaded Relief Map of the Conterminous United States" (above) shows the channel of the James River through the Piedmont, from the Blue Ridge to the Fall Line.
 The color scheme communicates that the higher elevation is in the west, so the James River is flowing to the east.
-Where Dunlap Creek flows into Jackson's River (now Covington, Virginia) was known as the "head of navigation" for batteaux floating goods down the James River.1
+Where Dunlap Creek flows into Jackson's River (now Covington, Virginia) was known as the "head of navigation" for batteaux floating goods down the James River.2

 On the image to the right, the channel of the Potomac River is a distinctly darker blue.
 The higher elevations at Massanutten Mountain (circled in white) are tan.
 Colors are not standardized and will vary on computerized maps from alternate sources, but the color differences will always highlight the elevation differences.